NHL NHL

 AI Analysis

-Sharp/ensemble models and the exchange consensus strongly favor Carolina — consensus shows a ~71% win probability and our best_bet analysis gives a ~4% edge on Hurricanes ML.
+Sharp books (Pinnacle) and our exchange-based consensus strongly favor Carolina — consensus win prob 74.4% and best_bet signals agree on Hurricanes ML.

 Get the edge on every game.